fredstro/hilbertmodgroup/README.md

 ## Installation
 ### Using sage pip
-This package needs to be installed in the virtual environment provided by SageMath and it is therefore necessary to run the install command
+This package needs to be installed in the virtual environment provided by SageMath, and it is therefore necessary to run the following command
 ```console
 $ sage -pip install hilbert-modular-group
 ```